reactjs/react.dev/content/docs/how-to-contribute.md

   - "tips/introduction.html"
 ---

 React is one of Facebook's first open source projects that is both under very active development and is also being used to ship code to everybody on [facebook.com](https://www.facebook.com).
 We're still working out the kinks to make contributing to this project as easy and transparent as possible, but we're not quite there yet.
-Hopefully this document makes the process for contributing clear and answers some questions that you may have.
+Hopefully, this document makes the process for contributing clear and answers some questions that you may have.

 ### [Code of Conduct](https://github.com/facebook/react/blob/master/CODE_OF_CONDUCT.md) {#code-of-conduct}